What animals will you see on a visit to the Zoo during the winter months?

 - The leopard tortoises and Sulcata tortoises have moved inside and are non-viewable during the winter.

-- The Amur leopard, cheetahs, and lions will be visible for most of the season.
+- The Amur leopard, cheetah, and lions will be visible for most of the season.
 They are sometimes out in the snow!

-- Addra gazelle, lesser kudu, and warthogs may be visible in their outdoor habitats if the temperature is over 40 and weather conditions are appropriate.
+- The lesser kudu, saddle billed storks, sitatunga, Northern ground hornbill, black crowned cranes, blue duiker, and warthogs may be visible in their outdoor habitats if the temperature is over 40 and weather conditions are appropriate.
 Additionally, the Cape porcupine may be visible in his outdoor habitat if the temperature is over 35 and weather conditions are appropriate.

 - Elephants will be visible as temperatures and habitat conditions allow.
 Generally, if the temperature dips below 45 degrees it’s likely they will be indoors and not visible.